 About Avista Corporation

 Avista enjoys quite a wide vista when it comes to its service area.
 This electric and natural gas utility primarily serves the Pacific Northwest through Avista Utilities, and some customers in Juneau, Alaska through electric utility AEL&P (Alaska Electric Light and Power).
-Through subsidiaries, Avista also engages in sheet metal fabrication, venture fund investments, real estate and capital investments.
-The company has a net capability of 1,875 MW, of which 55% come from hydroelectric and 45% is thermal.
+Through its subsidiaries, Avista also engages in sheet metal fabrication, venture fund investments, real estate and capital investments.
+The company has a net capability of more than 1,880 MW, of which over 55% come from hydroelectric and about 45% is thermal.
 It serves more than 600,000 electric and natural gas customers.
-In July 2017, Avista Corp. entered into a merger agreement with Hydro One to become the parent's indirect, wholly-owned subsidiary.

 Avista's two reportable business segments are Avista Utilities and AEL&P.

 Avista Utilities consists of the regulated utility operations in the Pacific Northwest that provides electric distribution and transmission, and natural gas distribution services in parts of eastern Washington, northern Idaho, and a few customers in Montana.
 It also manages natural gas distribution service in parts of northeastern and southwestern Oregon.
 Additionally, Avista engages in wholesale purchases and sales of electricity and natural gas to meet its load-serving obligation.
 Avista Utilities generates most of the company's revenue.

 AEL&P provides electric services in Juneau, Alaska, where it is the sole utility provider due to its geographic isolation.
 It operates five hydroelectric generation facilities with some 103 MW of hydroelectric generation capacity.